kamsar/Dianoga/README.md

 ### Ignoring Paths

-Dianoga 3 allows for ignoring specific paths in the media library.
+Dianoga 3+ allows for ignoring specific paths in the media library.
 See `Dianoga.ExcludePaths.config.example` for an example of this.

 ## Installation

+Dianoga 5+ has a NuGet package for the main code and configs, and a separate package for the SVGO tools - `Dianoga.svgtools`.
+This was done as the SVG tools are an npm package with thousands of files, which not everyone uses.
-Dianoga has a NuGet package for Sitecore 7 and 8 (.NET 4.5).
-Just install it, __clear your App_Data/MediaCache folder__, and you're done.
-Note: Installing the package will take longer than most NuGet packages due to the bundled optimizers.
+Once Dianoga is installed, __clear your App_Data/MediaCache folder__, and you're done.

-The code should compile against Sitecore 6.x without issue.

 To perform a manual installation:

 * Copy the `Dianoga Tools` folder to the `App_Data` folder of your website
 * Copy `Default Config Files/*.config` to `App_Config\Include\Dianoga`
 * Reference `Dianoga.dll` or the source project in your web project

+### Dianoga.svgtools

+If you are enabling the SVGO optimiser, you'll need Node.js so you can restore the svgo dependencies.
+1. Install the `Dianoga.svgtools` NuGet package
+2. Open a command prompt in `Dianoga Tools/SVGO/node_modules/svgo`
+3. Run `npm install`
+4. `Dianoga Tools/SVGO/node_modules/svgo/node_modules` are required for the operation of svgo, so they will need to be copied to your website

 ## WebP feature